 There is a trend within the pharmaceutical, biopharmaceutical, medical device, and vaccine industries to hire more consultants, leading to a staffing ratio that can be up to 50 percent consultants to staff for small to large capital projects.

-Probably the most significant concern for anyone responsible for implementing, deploying, and maintaining a quality management system is the integration of risk-based thinking.
-While the concept of risk management is not new, previous practice was more reactionary, primarily focusing on detection after the fact, root cause analysis, corrective actions, and preventing recurrence of the failure.
+Probably the biggest concern for anyone implementing, deploying, and maintaining a quality management system (QMS) is the integration of risk-based thinking.
+While the concept of risk management is not new, previous practice was more reactionary, primarily focused on detection after the fact, root cause analysis, corrective actions, and preventing recurrence of the failure.
 Contemporary thinking places the emphasis on considering risks up front (prevention) and having a solid approach to address risk in planning, managing, and driving actions.